iot-dsa-v2/dslink-java-v2-test/README.md

 ### TestContainer

-Beside the main node and the leaf tests, everything else is a container.
+Every node between the main node and the leaf tests is this type.
-This is the root node of the link.
-It has a counter that is updated on a short interval, only when the node is subscribed.
-It also has a simple action to reset the counter.

 _Actions_
 - Run - Runs all enabled tests in the subtree.